Young Thug

-Jeffery Lamar Williams (born August 16, 1991), known professionally as Young Thug, is an American rapper, singer, and songwriter.
-He is considered to be an influential figure of his generation, with his music impacting the modern sound of hip hop and trap music.
-Known for his eccentric vocal style and fashion, Thug initially released a series of independent mixtapes beginning in 2011 with I Came from Nothing.
-In early 2013, he signed with Gucci Mane's 1017 Records, and later that year he released his label debut mixtape 1017 Thug to critical praise.
+Jeffery Lamar Williams II (born August 16, 1991), known professionally as Young Thug, is an American rapper.
+Known for his eccentric vocal style and fashion, he is considered an influential figure in modern hip-hop and trap music, and a popularizer of the mumble rap microgenre.
+Williams began his musical career in 2011, releasing a series of mixtapes beginning with I Came from Nothing.
+In 2013, he signed with fellow Atlanta rapper Gucci Mane's 1017 Records and gained further attention and praise for his debut mixtape with the label, 1017 Thug, released in February of that year.

-Young Thug received mainstream recognition in 2014 with the singles "Stoner" and "Danny Glover" in addition to appearances on several singles, including T.I.'s "About the Money", Tyga's "Hookah", and Rich Gang's "Lifestyle".
-That year, he also signed to Lyor Cohen's 300 Entertainment and collaborated on the mixtape Rich Gang: Tha Tour Pt.
-1. In 2015, he amassed a number of mixtapes, including Barter 6 and two installments of his Slime Season series.
-Subsequently in 2016, Thug issued commercial mixtapes I'm Up, Slime Season 3, and Jeffery.
-In 2017, Thug featured on the worldwide hit "Havana" by Cuban pop singer Camila Cabello, which became his first number-one single on the Billboard Hot 100.
-In 2018, he released a compilation album Slime Language with his label YSL Records.
-In 2019, he won the Grammy Award for Song of the Year for his contributions to Childish Gambino's "This Is America".
+Williams first received mainstream recognition in 2014 for his singles "Stoner" and "Danny Glover", in addition to his guest appearances on numerous singles, including T.I.'s "About the Money", Tyga's "Hookah", and Rich Gang's "Lifestyle".
+That same year, he released a mixtape with Rich Gang titled Rich Gang: Tha Tour Pt.
+1, and signed a solo recording contract with 300 Entertainment, an imprint of Atlantic Records.
+In 2015, he released a number of mixtapes to critical acclaim, including Barter 6 and two installments of his Slime Season series.
+Throughout 2016, Williams saw continued success with the release of his commercial mixtapes I'm Up, Slime Season 3, and Jeffery.
+In 2017, Williams guest performed on the worldwide hit "Havana" by singer Camila Cabello, which became his first number-one single on the Billboard Hot 100.
+The following year, he won the Grammy Award for Song of the Year for his contributions to Childish Gambino's "This Is America".